cosmos/cosmos-sdk/docs/run-node/txs.md

 	"github.com/cosmos/cosmos-sdk/simapp"
 )

+func sendTx() error {
     // Choose your codec: Amino or Protobuf.
 Here, we use Protobuf, given by the
     // following function.
     encCfg := simapp.MakeTestEncodingConfig()

     // Create a new TxBuilder.
     txBuilder := encCfg.TxConfig.NewTxBuilder()

+    // --snip--
+}
 ```

 We can also set up some keys and addresses that will send and receive the transactions.
 Here, for the purpose of the tutorial, we will be using some dummy data to create keys.